Posted On 30 June 2018

 phenweb 0 comments

 Human beings seem to have a fascination with the strong man form of government.
+Both the modern dictator, and their historical predecessors.
 Sometimes this is masked by the appearance of democratic election but in most cases this gives way to pure dictatorship.
 We seem to be going through a period of such leaders now.

 In the 1930s many of the great powers of the world had dictatorial leaders.
 In the intervening period the form of government has continued albeit the leaders have tended to be of smaller countries in terms of world power.
 That is not to underestimate the damage they have caused to their own countries and their neighbours.
 Although Putin appears below his leadership has changed a virtually collapsed Russia back into a global power